Your Trusted Digital

 CEO, Supply Chain Management Association

-Chami Akmeemana is the CEO of Blockchain Learning Group and Convergence.
+Chami Akmeemana is the CEO of Convergence.tech and Trybe.ID.
 He is a Blockchain and AI Specialist.
 He pursued a Ph.D. in Bioceramic Engineering at Queen Mary, University of London, until deciding to forgo an academic career in favor of Law Enforcement.
 In 2002, he joined London’s Metropolitan Police.

 Chami has had 4 successful exits over the last decade and is passionate about the intersection of technology, business and social good.
 His experience includes serving as Director of Regulatory and Government Affairs at ConsenSys Inc; Fintech Advisor to the Ontario Securities Commission; Managing Director, Fintech and Blockchain at the Global Risk Institute; and Regulatory Advisor to the Republic of Liberland.